ttgiegi/AI-research-protocol/README.md

 This is not a prompt for generating answers.
 It is a workflow for managing AI as a research collaborator: preserve the context, make evidence visible, constrain interventions, and record decisions so that progress remains scientifically interpretable.

-## Best Practices for AI-Assisted Scientific Reproduction
+## Best Practices for AI-Assisted Research

 ### 1. Convert PDFs into AI-Friendly Text First